forier/podtxt-docs/terms-of-use-updated.md

 **App Store Guidelines:**
 Our app and these Terms comply with Apple App Store Review Guidelines.
 We are responsible for the content, privacy, and security of our app, regardless of Apple's review process.

 ### 7.9.
+Google Play Data Safety Compliance

+**Data Safety Requirements:**
+Our app complies with Google Play Data Safety requirements.
+We provide transparent information about:

+**Data Collection:** We collect account information, device data, usage statistics, and user content to provide our services.

+**Data Usage:** We use collected data for app functionality, account management, customer support, app improvement, and security purposes.

+**Data Sharing:** We may share data with trusted third-party service providers for payment processing, analytics, cloud services, and customer support.

+**Data Security:** We implement comprehensive security measures including encryption, access controls, regular audits, and monitoring.

+**Data Rights:** You have rights to access, correct, delete, and export your personal data.
+You can also opt out of certain data collection and sharing.

+**Play Store Updates:**
+We will update our Data Safety information in Google Play Console whenever we make material changes to our data practices.
+These updates will be reflected in new app versions.

+**Play Store Guidelines:**
+Our app and these Terms comply with Google Play Developer Program Policies.
+We are responsible for the content, privacy, and security of our app, regardless of Google's review process.

+### 7.9.
 Contact Information
 Ampera SA
 Lugano, Switzerland